github/docs/content/admin/managing-accounts-and-repositories/managing-users-in-your-enterprise/managing-dormant-users.md

 When assessing user dormancy, we only consider organizations, repositories, or sign-on events that are associated with the enterprise.
 For example, a user who has recently commented on an issue in a public repository outside of the enterprise may be considered dormant, while a user who has commented on an issue in a public repository within the enterprise will not be considered dormant.
 {% endif %}

-A user account is considered to be dormant if the user {% ifversion ghec or ghae %} hasn't performed any of the previous activities in the past 90 days.{% elsif ghes %} meets the following criteria:
+A user account is considered to be dormant if the user {% ifversion ghec %} hasn't performed any of the previous activities in the past 90 days.{% elsif ghes %} meets the following criteria:

 - The user's account has existed for longer than the dormancy threshold {% data variables.location.product_location %}.
 - The user hasn't performed any of the previous activities within the dormancy threshold.